 There is none!
 It doesn’t cost anything to get in touch and the only people we will ever send your information to are the attorneys we work with.

-A class action lawsuit has been filed against American Medical Collection Agency, Inc. (AMCA), Quest Diagnostics and LabCorp concerning a data breach that took place between August 1, 2018 and March 30, 2019 that allowed hackers to access the private information of millions of patients.
+Class action lawsuits have been filed against American Medical Collection Agency, Inc. (AMCA), Quest Diagnostics, LabCorp and several smaller labs concerning a data breach that took place between August 1, 2018 and March 30, 2019 that allowed hackers to access the private information of millions of patients.

 Whom Did the Data Breach Affect?

-It has been reported that the data breach affected over 20 million people; however, because the breach occurred at American Medical Collection Agency – and not at Quest or LabCorp themselves – it only affected those who were in collections with AMCA.
+It has been reported that the data breach affected over 20 million people.
+The breach occurred at American Medical Collection Agency – and not at Quest, LabCorp or the other labs themselves – and therefore only affected individuals whose past-due bills at those labs were sent to AMCA for collections.

-Patients who simply visited Quest Diagnostics and LabCorp for testing and who were not in debt collection with either company are not affected by the breach.
+Patients who simply visited Quest Diagnostics, LabCorp or one of the other labs for testing and who were not in debt collection are not affected by the breach.

 What Happened Exactly?

-It has been reported that between August 1, 2018 and March 30, 2019, a hacker had access to an AMCA system that contained personal information received from Quest Diagnostics and LabCorp.
+It has been reported that between August 1, 2018 and March 30, 2019, a hacker had access to an AMCA system that contained personal information received from Quest Diagnostics, LabCorp and other smaller labs.
 Optum 360, a contractor of Quest, also reportedly used AMCA for collections.

 Information from Quest patients compromised in the data breach includes: